-Working Towards At Above Beyond You have yet to complete your research file You have provided a sound research file You have provided a detailed research file You have provided a detailed research file from a range of sources You have attempted to participate in an established Social Action You have planned/drafted a report that outlines a Human Rights and Social Justice issue You have participated in an established Social Action You have planned/drafted a report that outlines a Human Rights and Social Justice issue You have maintained a record of your participation in an established Social Action You have provided a report on personal involvement in a social justice and human rights action.
-You have maintained an accurate record of your participation in an established Social Action You have provided an in-depth report on personal involvement in a social justice and human rights action.
+Working Towards At Above Beyond You have planned a social Action You have provided an adequate social action plan and made some form of You have provided a detailed social action plan and made a valid personal contribution to You have provided a detailed social action plan and made an effective personal contribution You have yet to take appropriate Social Action personal contribution to the social action the social action to the social action You have planned/drafted a report that outlines a Human Rights and Social Justice issue You have provided a report on personal involvement in a social justice and human rights action You have provided an in depth report on personal involvement in a social justice and human rights action.

-NCEA Achieved NCEA Achievement with Excellence Report on personal involvement in a social justice and human rights action. involvement in a social justice Comprehensively report on personal involvement in a social justice and human rights action.
+NCEA Achieved NCEA Achievement with Merit NCEA Achievement with Excellence Report on personal involvement in a social justice and human rights action.
+Report, in-depth, on personal involvement in a social justice and human rights action.
+Comprehensively report on personal involvement in a social justice and human rights action.

-This assessment activity requires you to complete an in-depth investigation to become informed about the impacts of the Covid19 Pandemic on developing countries in Africa which is a social justice/human rights issue.
+This assessment activity requires you to plan and take social action on an issue you have become informed about.
+The Human Rights/Social Justice issue is the importance of fair trade in relation to one of the following topics: bananas, coffee, tea or the garment industry (fast fashion) topics.
 The issue may be a local, regional, national, or international.
-You are also required to investigate the possible Social Actions organisation/ Social Actions a person could take in response to this issue.
+You are required to investigate and evaluate a range of possible Social Action organisations/ Social Actions a person could take in response to this issue.
+You then need to implement/take part in one action.
 Your Social Action must be associated with an established Social Action organisation.
-You are then required to participate in your chosen social justice and human rights action.
-Finally, you will then prepare a report describing your personal involvement in the social action.
+You are required to make a personal contribution to this social justice and human rights action.
+Finally, you will prepare a report describing your issue and your personal involvement in the social action.